 - Men and women alike tend to dress conservatively.
 Both wear longyis which are essentially ankle-length skirts.
 You’ll probably feel more comfortable if you cover your shoulders and your knees as well.
 Better yet, buy a longyi, it’s super comfortable and the locals love it!

 1. Go on a Religious Pilgrimage to the “Golden Rock”

-2. Climb to the Top of Mount Popa
+2. Climb to the top of Mount Popa

 But what most tourists don’t do while in Bagan is take the one-hour-and-a-half-long taxi ride to a pagoda called Mount Popa which is high on a cliff.
-In true Myanmar tradition, you are required to leave your shoes near the bottom of the 777 steps and approach the pagoda with bare feet.
+In true Myanmar tradition, you need to leave your shoes near the bottom of the 777 steps and approach the pagoda with bare feet.

-And on your ascent to the pagoda these mean monkeys will probably try to steal your things and jump on your head.
+And on your ascent to the pagoda, these mean monkeys will probably try to steal your things and jump on your head.
 This results in a hilarious scene of poor Burmese people swatting at pesky monkeys while sliding around in poo water.
 (Read the hilarious reviews on TripAdvisor, you won’t be disappointed).

 Because Mount Popa doesn’t get very many visitors and it is outside of the touristy areas of Myanmar, the locals who visit the pagoda do not get a chance to see many foreigners up close.
 If one of them is brave enough to request a photo with you, you’ll likely find yourself with a line of people waiting for the chance to stand next to you for a picture or have you hold their baby.

 Many don’t have cameras.
 Luckily, a clever man runs a small business at the top and takes and prints photos for a small charge.
 Your presence will make his day as his business will be booming!